 - Flexibility – Many AMR systems allow you to set up new or ad-hoc workstations for flexible receiving, QC, inventory, picking, and replenishment tasks.

-Combining multiple makes and models of AMRs allow organizations to increase a systems performance to even greater levels.
-An excellent example is having an automated storage and retrieval system (AS/RS) AMRs feed cases of SKUs to a sorting AMR system.
+Combining multiple makes and models of AMRs allows organizations to increase a system’s performance to even greater levels.
+An excellent example is having an automated storage and retrieval system (AS/RS) that feeds cases of SKUs to a sorting AMR system.
 An operator or robotic arm picks the SKUs out of the case and places it on a waiting sortation AMR.
-The sortation AMR delivers the item(s) to an awaiting order, chute or conveyor line.
+The sortation AMR delivers the item(s) to an awaiting order, chute, or conveyor line.
 When the last item for the order is delivered, a transportation AMR removes the completed order, places an empty tote to allow the system to continue picking the next order, and then delivers the completed orders to pack a packstation.

 Sortation systems are another agile and flexible technology.
-There are conveyor sortation systems which are available as modules.
+There are conveyor sortation systems that are available as modules.
 The pre-built modules are delivered and installed in as little as a day.
-Besides the agility of these systems, the rapid deployment, system speed, reduced cost and high-performance levels, this makes them ideal for most operations.
-Likewise, the portability of these modules allows changes in the systems design, performance levels and even location fluid based on an operations changing need.
+Besides the agility of these systems, their rapid deployment, system speed, reduced cost, and high performance levels make them ideal for most operations.
+Likewise, the portability of these modules allows for changes in the system design, performance levels, and even location fluid based on an evolving operational need.

-Today’s a pandemic and labor shortages and tomorrow who knows… but most organizations that prioritize flexibility and agility in their operations will always be prepared for the next challenge.
+There’s a pandemic and labor shortages today, and tomorrow, who knows?
+But most organizations that prioritize flexibility and agility in their operations will always be prepared for the next challenge.